minhazz69/SNK-Banking-System-using-Java/README.md

 2. Sign up to the system
 3. Withdraw money
 4. Deposite money
-5. Transation information saved in Background
+5. Transation information saved in notepad